folder Filed in Domain tips, Domains, News, Tips

 Michael Saylor for BtcBox

 In 2019, MicroStrategy made headlines when it sold the domain name Voice.com for a staggering $30 million.
-The sale set a new benchmark for domain name transactions and emphasized the potential value of premium domain names.
+The sale set a new benchmark for domain name transactions and emphasised the potential value of premium domain names.

 Saylor’s involvement in the domain name industry extends beyond the sale of Voice.com.
 MicroStrategy has owned and managed a portfolio of premium domain names for many years.
-The company has a long-term vision for these domains, either using them for their own projects or selling them to other businesses that recognize their value.
+The company has a long-term vision for these domains, either using them for their own projects or selling them to other businesses that recognise their value.

 Another important factor is the dotcom domain.
 If the word that you own is not on the dotcom domain, it falls off in value.
 People have a harder time remembering it if it was dot io, dot org, or dot tv.
 Moreover, if the word is too long, it falls off in value too.
 If 65%~ 80% of the money on commerce around the world is in English, and if you own one of the 1000 most important words in the English language, you can treat the domain as a business.
 For example, imagine what Apple would pay to get Apple.com today.
 If you own that word, then you are owning an asset similar to digital real estate.
 It’s like owning a block in Manhattan, the biggest city in the world except if you own a precious domain name, it’s like owning the central block in every city in the world.